Krishnamohan-Yerrabilli/Articles/cl8k3pmh7000u09l2fk519qsl.md

 ```
 There are some resources you want to mention always in you're manifest file such
-as `apiVersion`, `kind`, `metadata`, `spec`, so you can ask what is a resource
+as `apiVersion`, `kind`, `metadata`, `spec`

-`apiVersion`: this simply means which version of API version you're using to create
+`apiVersion`: this simply means which API version you're using to create
 the object

 `kind`: This just means, what kind of object you're creating, in this case, it is Replicaset,
-plz note: what you're providing as an object because that is the desired state and that
+plz note: what you're providing as an object, that is the desired state and that
-is what you're workload gonna be
+is what you're workload is going to be

 `metadata`: this is a piece of additional information to identify you're workload, in this
 case, your workload is a replica set